genestack/user-docs/docs/user-guide/quick-start/consumer-api.md

 * For this particular study, we will use the study **Study for Demo 2024**.

 ![Access Study](quick-start-images/consumer-api-study-access.png)
+<figcaption>Interface of the study Study for Demo 2024 in ODM with the accession number <strong>GSF1102568</strong></figcaption>

 * Go to your Study menu on the User Interface.
 * Click **Copy accession** and paste the accession number into the "query" field.
 For this example, use **GSF1102568**, and click **Execute**.

 ![Query](quick-start-images/api-query.png)
+<figcaption>Apply filters to select specific studies, e.g., add the the accession number <strong>GSF1102568</strong> in the query bar to retrieve the study metadata for this particular study</figcaption>

 ### Example Response

 A response will be generated.
 You can download the created file (JSON file) if needed.

 ![Response](quick-start-images/consumer-api-study-responce.png)
+<figcaption>The response will show the study metadata for the study with the accession number <strong>GSF1102568</strong></figcaption>

 The downloaded file with the study metadata will look like this:

 ![Response2](quick-start-images/consumer-api-study-responce-2.png)
+<figcaption>Example of the downloaded JSON file with the study.
+The file contains the study details including accession number, study type, etc.</figcaption>

 By following these steps, you can efficiently interact with the API endpoints via the Swagger interface, tailored to your role and permissions.